 Who Can Register For VAT?

-Any business that is based in Ireland or is providing a service or goods to Irish customers can register for VAT.
+Any business that is based in Ireland or is providing a service or goods to Irish customers can register for VAT (check out our post on how to register for VAT in Ireland).
 When you apply to Revenue for a VAT number, you will need to show that you have the need for one.
 During the VAT registration process, Revenue will want to see is evidence that you are trading in Ireland.
 Examples of this evidence include invoices to Irish clients, receipts for expenses in Ireland, employees that are based in Ireland or offices in Ireland.

 When Do I Register For VAT?